Constantin Olteanu (politician): 1989 revolution

+Retirement

 On January 11, 1990, Colonel-General Constantin Olteanu was transferred to the reserve.

 He was indicted and convicted in the Trial of CPEx Members (September 17, 1990 - April 20, 1992).
 He was accused in the indictment of ordering some military units to go on combat alert, but he stated that he had no such assignments and that he did not enter any military unit during those days.
 On March 25, 1991, the Bucharest Territorial Military Court pronounced his acquittal, which was later challenged with an extraordinary appeal filed by the general prosecutor.
 Following this extraordinary appeal, Constantin Olteanu was definitively sentenced to 11 years and six months in prison.
 On May 29, 1993, he requested the suspension of the sentence.
 The request was examined by the Bucharest Territorial Military Court, which decided to suspend the execution of the sentence for a period of 12 months.
 In 1994 there was a pardon signed by the president of Romania, Ion Iliescu.

 In his later years he was an associate university professor at the Faculty of History of the Spiru Haret University in Bucharest and taught the courses Military History of Romania in the 20th century and History of the Second World War from 1939 to 1945.